soketi/echo-server/docs/PM2.md

 # Deploying with PM2

-The package supports pm2 out-of-the-box, so you can easily use it to scale processes:
+The package supports PM2 out-of-the-box, so you can easily use it to scale processes.
+However, this is still subject of a horizontal scaling environment and you should use the recommended tools, like Redis drivers for any feature, to avoid data duplication and have a better centralized dataset.

 ```bash
 $ pm2 start bin/pm2.js --name=echo-server -i max